Guiding large-scale management of invasive species using network metrics: Results

-With full information, recalculated degree (RD) and hub+authority (H+A) achieved perfect (100\%) median relative performance across all budgets (Fig.~\ref{fig:main}A; SI Table \ref{tab:results}); recalculated betweenness (RB) performed worse than RD and H+A but its median performance still exceeded 90\%.
-RD actually achieved perfect performance across all counties.
-Comparing inspected lakes between RD and the optimal solution reveals that, for relative budgets below 0.50, RD selected the exact same inspection patterns as the true optimum; for higher budgets, there are slight deviations between the RD and optimal strategies (Fig.~\ref{fig:auc}).
-Mean lower quartile performance of RD (100\%) thus exceeded H+A (90\%) for full information and showed the same qualitative patterns as median performance for partial information (see SI Section 8).
-Network size showed only slight effects on performance with full information.
-There was a statistically significant decline in the 0.25 and 0.5 quantile performances for H+A with full information.
-The magnitude of this change over the range of network size was small compared to the larger positive effects on performance seen with low levels of ecological data (see below).
+With full information, degree and hub+authority (H+A) achieved perfect (100\%) median performance for reasonable budgets.
+Degree achieved near-perfect performance across all counties: eomparing inspected lakes between degree and the optimal solution reveals that, for relative budgets below 0.25, degree selected the same inspection patterns as the true optimum 87\% of the time (Fig.~S4, Table S3).
+A ``recalculated'' degree strategy selected the exact same inspection patterns for all relative budgets below 0.5 (see SI Section S5).
+Differences between degree and H+A emerge at the lower quartile with performance of degree (100\%) exceeding H+A (97\%).
+Still, H+A performs well across all counties with the average performance of the lower quartile of counties 89\% of optimal.